Matteljay/archmat/README.md

 - Includes creating root and home folders and mounting those partitions from luks-crypto container.

 **3installpackages_archive** *(optional)*
-- First installs the Arch base-packages from your offline *packages/* folder.
+- First installs the Arch base-packages from your offline `packages/` folder.
-- Then installs the entire local *packages/* folder.
+- Then installs the entire local `packages/` folder.

 **3installpackages_net**
 - First installs the Arch base-packages from the internet.
-- Then installs all the package names from the *packagelists/* folder.
+- Then installs all the package names from the `packagelists/` folder.
 Will first check if those packages still exist on the official repositories.

 **4setup_cinnamon**
 - Will completely configure your new installation for automatic GUI login into a Cinnamon desktop environment.
 Finds out based on the luks container what block device and which partition uuids to use for *fstab* table.
-Also copies the useful custom config files from *setup_res/* folder.
+Also copies the useful custom config files from `setup_res/` folder.
 - Requires you to provide a new machine host name, the wheel username *user* will be created.
 Also asks for a new user password.

 **5umountdisk**
-- Neatly un-mounts */mnt* and it's recursive mount points.
+- Neatly un-mounts `/mnt` and it's recursive mount points.
-- Makes sure the lvm nodes are properly removed from */dev/mapper/*
+- Makes sure the lvm nodes are properly removed from `/dev/mapper/`

 **wipefast_mnt** *(optional)*
-- Mostly for debugging, quickly clears the files from an existing disk, leaving only *lost+found/* and emptied *boot/* and *home/* mount points.
+- Mostly for debugging, quickly clears the files from an existing disk, leaving only `lost+found/` and emptied `boot/` and `home/` mount points.

 ## How to launch

 You may skip step 1 and 2 if you already have Arch Linux installed manually.
 The Archmat scripts can easily operate from an existing installation.

-1. Download the latest Arch Linux ISO file: [link](https://www.archlinux.org/download/)
+1. Download the latest Arch Linux ISO file from this [link](https://www.archlinux.org/download/)

-2. Write it to an USB drive, then launch it: [guide](https://wiki.archlinux.org/index.php/USB_flash_installation_media)
+2. Write it to an USB drive, then boot into the drive, explained in the official [guide](https://wiki.archlinux.org/index.php/USB_flash_installation_media)

 3. Make sure you get access to the files from this project.
 And open a root shell: